TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TheDetails/ParsingStoringExecutingTypoScript/Index.rst

 errors can therefore be seen only with a tool that analyzes the syntax
 - like the syntax highlighter does.

-The class "t3lib\_tsparser" is used to parse TypoScript content.
-Please see the appendix "The TypoScript parser API" in this document for details.
+The class "TypoScriptParser" ("t3lib\_tsparser") is used to parse TypoScript content.
+Please see the section ":ref:`typoscript-parser-api`" in this document for details.

 .. _storing-typoscript: